Lab 10: Choose-Your-Own-Adventure with AI

 Task 5: Play the Game

-Once your functions pass the tests, you can play the game:
+Once your functions pass the tests, you can play the game by hitting the Run button in VSCode, or running the following in the terminal:

 python adventure_game.py